-In this lesson you will learn about combinations of verbs and prepositions of movement that will help you explain where you are going to.
+In this A2 English lesson, students will learn about combinations of verbs and prepositions of movement that will help you explain where you are going to.
 Both verbs and prepositions will be helpful to give directions and describe the way you have to take to get somewhere.

 The lesson starts with a light discussion about the speaker’s experience with traveling.
 Prepositions are introduced through this exercise because they appear in questions.